What Is The Number One Cause Of Roof Failure?

 Gutters and drains play a vital role in diverting water away from the roof.
 Over time, leaves, debris, and other materials can accumulate in these systems, causing blockages.
 This buildup can prevent water from draining properly, leading to overflowing gutters and potential water damage.
 Regularly cleaning and maintaining these components is essential to ensure proper water flow and prevent roof failures.

-Related articles you may like Is It Cheaper To Do Rafters Or Trusses?
+Related articles you may like What Time Of Year Is Cheapest To Replace Roof?

 Ignoring signs of damage or wear